 Sustainability and environmental stewardship are important to the company and its customers.
 All of Heritage’s paper is recyclable, 75 percent is post-consumer waste and 100 percent of its scrap is recycled.
 “We want to be as green a company as we can possibly be,” said Musgrave.

 Musgrave heard about SolarCity from a neighboring business, construction firm Mueller Nicholls, which had partnered with the company to install a 59 kW solar array and gave them high marks for professionalism.
 Musgrave was impressed with SolarCity’s unique, full-service approach, which includes financing, rebate administration, permit procurement, design, expert installation and even post-installation system monitoring.

-“They’re professional.
-SolarCity takes care of everything, even financing, and that made the decision easy for us.
+“They’re professional,” Musgrave said.
+“SolarCity takes care of everything, even financing, and that made the decision easy for us.
 There were no unknowns with SolarCity—what you see is what you get.”

-“With SolarCity's Power Purchase Agreement, we’re paying less for clean solar power than we previously paid for electricity from the utility.
-This decision was a no-brainer for us.”
+“With SolarCity, we’re now paying less than we previously paid for electricity from the utility,” Musgrave said.
+“This decision was a no-brainer for us.”